mattcroat/joy-of-code/posts/using-sveltekit-endpoints/using-sveltekit-endpoints.md

 ## Standalone Endpoints

-A standalone endpoint can be used by **multiple routes** of your app and it can even serve as a **REST API** inside your app our outside your app if you include [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.
+A standalone endpoint can be used by **multiple routes** of your app and can even serve as a **REST API** inside your app our outside your app if you include [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.

 {% img src="standalone.webp" alt="Standalone endpoint" %}

-You have access to every [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) inside `+server.ts` to make a complete REST API and it only runs on the server.
+You have access to every [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) inside `+server.ts` to make a complete REST API.

 ```ts:src/routes/example/+server.ts showLineNumbers
 export async function GET(requestEvent) {}